davepinch/pinchy.cc/content/topics/astronomy/constellations/triangulum-australe/Triangulum_Australe_IAU.svg.md

   - Ara_IAU.svg (Wikimedia Commons)
   - Circinus_IAU.svg (Wikimedia Commons)
   - Norma_IAU.svg (Wikimedia Commons)
+chart of:
+  - Triangulum Australe
+  - NGC 6025
 excerpt: >-
   Far south, small constellation of bright: Alpha Beta Gamma stars & on one side (NW) sits Epsilon.
 Delta is outwith NE side and much lesser than the three; deep-space 6025 strays into Norma in north.
 Stunners of Centaurus to west.
 license: CC BY 3.0